 Rob is also the only writer in history to win the top Science Fiction awards in the United States, China, Japan, France, and Spain.
-In addition, he's won an Arthur Ellis Award from the Crime Writers of Canada as well as eleven Canadian Science Fiction and Fantasy Awards ("Auroras").
+In addition, he's won an Arthur Ellis Award from the Crime Writers of Canada, as well as 11 Canadian Science Fiction and Fantasy Awards ("Auroras").

+Sawyer's novels are Top-Ten bestsellers in Canada, appearing on the Globe and Mail and Maclean's bestsellers' lists.
+They've hit #1 on the bestsellers' list published by Locus, the U.S. trade journal of the Science Fiction field.
+His twenty novels include Frameshift, Factoring Humanity, Calculating God, Wake, and the popular Neanderthal Parallax trilogy: Hominids, Humans, and Hybrids.
 The ABC-TV series FlashForward is based on his novel of the same name.

-Sawyer's novels are top-ten national mainstream bestsellers in Canada, appearing on the Globe and Mail and Maclean's bestsellers' lists, and they've hit #1 on the bestsellers' list published by Locus, the U.S. trade journal of the SF field.
-His twenty novels include Frameshift, Factoring Humanity, Calculating God, Wake, and the popular Neanderthal Parallax trilogy consisting of Hominids, Humans, and Hybrids.
 He is an editor of Robert J. Sawyer Books, the science-fiction imprint of Red Deer Press.

-Teaching credits —has taught writing at the University of Toronto, Ryerson University, Humber College, the National University of Ireland, and the Banff Centre.
+Sawyer has taught writing at the University of Toronto, Ryerson University, Humber College, the National University of Ireland, and the Banff Centre.
 He has been Writer-in-Residence at the Richmond Hill (Ontario) Public Library, the Kitchener (Ontario) Public Library, the Toronto Public Library's Merril Collection of Science Fiction, Speculation and Fantasy, the Canadian Light Source synchrotron, and at the Odyssey Workshop.
 Rob holds an honorary doctorate from Laurentian University.

 IF YOU ARE REGISTERED FOR THE CONFERENCE a ticket is included with your registration.